holderdeord/hdo-puppet/README.md

     server = puppet.holderdeord.no
     pluginsync = true

-Then do the sign the SSL certificate as described [here](http://docs.puppetlabs.com/learning/agent_master_basic.html).
+Then do sign the SSL certificate as described [here](http://docs.puppetlabs.com/learning/agent_master_basic.html).